Skip to navigation Skip to content

 Manual statement of benefit

-A manual statement of benefit is a letter Z2261 manually completed by Service Officers and can be issued to customers for claims:
+A manual statement of benefit letter (Z2261) is manually completed by Service Officers and can be issued to customers for claims with:

 • adjustments that cannot be actioned in mainframe or result in an overpayment